 A veritable menagerie lives at this 120-year-old institution.
 Be sure to check out the zoo’s attractions including the Discovery Trail, home to red pandas, dingos and more; the Sea Lion Court, where you can watch pinnipeds get fed by zookeepers; and Animal Lifestyles, featuring Pallas's Cat and a congress of crimp-haired Hamadryas baboons.Read more

-Thanks to Celebrate Brooklyn!, this plein-air venue is to Brooklynites what Central Park SummerStage is to Manhattan residents—the place to hear great music in the great outdoors.
-The programming for this summer festival mirrors the borough’s diversity: The lineup for 2012 features performances from Interpol, Chaka Khan, the New Pornographers and Willie Nelson, to name just a few.Read more
+Thanks to Celebrate Brooklyn!, this plein-air venue is to Brooklynites what Central Park's SummerStage is to Manhattan residents—the place to hear great music in the great outdoors.
+The programming for this summer festival mirrors the borough’s diversity: The lineup for its 37th season features performances from Interpol, Chaka Khan, the New Pornographers and Willie Nelson, to name just a few.Read more

 Get lost in the Ravine

 This evocatively rugged area at the heart of Prospect Park, dense with trees and bodies of water, is often described as a “natural” wonder that brings Adirondack flavor to Brooklyn—except that nature should share credit with park designers Frederick Law Olmsted and Calvert Vaux, the same guys behind Central Park.
 The ravine is proof that man tinkering with earth can bring out the best in both.